 Praia da Nazaré is also one of the only beaches in Portugal that still retains the very colourful fishing traditions, it’s not uncommon to encounter fishmongers who still wear the traditional ‘seven skirt’.
 At the end of the afternoon on Saturdays during the summer months, don’t miss sitting on the seawall to watch the fascinating ‘Arte Xávega’ (Drag Nets) spectacle, in which nets with fish arrive from the sea and the women scream out their wares for sale.
 If you don’t understand the words, don’t worry – they use codes that often only they know.

-For culture-lovers there are many places to visit, especially in the ‘Sitio’ area.
-At the top sits the Ermida da Memória chapel, famous for the legend from 1182 of the miracle that Our Lady made to prevent the horse of the nobleman, D. Fuas Roupinho, leaping over the cliffs when he was chasing a deer.
+For culture-lovers there are many places to visit, especially in the ‘Sítio’ area.
+At the top sits the Ermida da Memória chapel, famous for the story from 1182 of the miracle that Our Lady prevented the horse of a local nobleman leaping over the cliffs when he was chasing a deer.
 True or not, the Suberco Belvedere viewpoint shows the imprint left in the rock by one of the horse’s hooves that foggy morning.
-Sítio also houses the Shrine to Our Lady of Nazaré and not far away, the Dr. Joaquim Manso Museum for more details about the history and traditions of Nazaré.
+Nowadays there is also a modern sculpture of a deer holding a surfboard, overlooking the ‘Farol de Nazaré’ lighthouse and the waves.
+‘Sítio’ also houses the Shrine to Our Lady of Nazaré and not far away, the Dr. Joaquim Manso Museum for more details about the history and traditions of Nazaré.

 Below you can see a nice video with aerial view from Nazaré on a summer day with small waves: